SebastianN97/SebastianN97/README.md

 ### Welcome to my GitHub!

-## Follwing my dreams of becoming a Developer
+## Follwing my dream of becoming a Developer

 - 🇸🇪 Born and raised in Sweden.
 - 📍 Living in Gothenburg.